chiphwang1/helm-oci-autonomous-db/README.md

-**1. You can extract the wallet files with the check_autodb.py script in the python directory.**.
+**1. You can extract the wallet files with the check_autodb.py script in the python directory**.

 The script will check for the creation of the secret.
 It will check every 5 seconds until the secret is created and then write the files to a designated directory.
 Modify the following variables in the script before running.